Ziyal/Worf/README.md

 # Worf

-First Vue.js project, a personal website for Worf from Star Trek: TNG and DS9.
+For my first venture into the world of Vue.js and webpack I created this site featuring Worf from Star Trek: The Next Generation and Deep Space Nine.
+It's mostly an experimental project to get my feet wet with the technologies and to just have some fun and geek out about Star Trek.

 __Built With:__
   * Vue.js